Quantum computing explained: harnessing particle physics to work faster

 Will quantum computers appear to be what our desktops and laptops do now?

 We’re re-designing the laptop.
 The first actual quantum computer systems will possibly fill a room.
 It’ll take us some time to get to the computers.
 Without a doubt, absolutely what will occur [is] you’re going to have a hybrid computer with a quantum chip and a classical chip.
-The yearly Royal Society Summer Science Exhibition indicates the best of British Technological know-how, highlighting the place of scientific innovation at the coronary heart of our lifestyle and of our economic well-being.
+The yearly Royal Society Summer Science Exhibition indicates the best of British Technological know-how, highlighting the place of scientific innovation at the coronary heart of our lifestyle and our economic well-being.

 Sandy Ryan